 Where and when

-We run our open days at the 4 major snow domes across the UK.
-In the south of England we use the Hemel Hempstead snow centre, in the midlands we use Milton Keynes, further north we have Manchester and all the way up in Scotland we use Braehead.
+We run our open days at 2 of the major snow domes in the UK.
+In the south of England we use the Hemel Hempstead Snow Centre, and in the north we have Manchester Chill Factore.

 If you are not able to attend any of these centres do let us know as we may be able to set up a day closer to you using other facilities.